 Although we began working as early as 2018 on some campus-wide aspects of the Master Plan, we formally introduced in mid-2019 our new “Building the Best Life” campaign with a groundbreaking ceremony at the site where two new homes are being constructed.
 While the 2020 pandemic forced us to re-adjust our timelines, it has not dampened our spirits or excitement about renovating and building homes.
 Through our Master Plan, we march toward giving our already beautiful campus an updated look.

 With a goal to raise $15 million, we are grateful to all whom have already partnered to make this best life for residents a reality through our soft opening of the capital campaign, but we are now asking YOU to help us get to our final goal.

-With your donation, we can continue to provide peace of mind for loved ones and families and the opportunity to thrive for those with disabilities.
+With your donation, we can continue to provide peace of mind for families and the opportunity for their loved ones to thrive.
 An improved community is under construction, and the more funds we can raise, the more homes and amenities we can provide for residents.
 Please consider a one-time or recurring donation of any size today.

 Thanks to generous donors like you, here’s what we’ve been able to raise.